wbamberg/idl-reference/docs/nsISocketTransportService.md

 notification is asynchronous, delivered via the given nsIRunnable
 instance on the socket transport thread.

-@param aEvent
-       Event that will receive the notification when a new socket can
-       be attached

 NOTE: this function may only be called from an event dispatch on the
       socket thread.